MaysHroub/cst-management-info-system/README.md

   - Module 2: Citizen Portal & Profiles
   - Module 4: Data Analysis & Visualization

-Despite this division, **both team members actively collaborated across all modules**, contributing to system design, API integration, debugging, testing, and overall architectural decisions.
-All components were reviewed together to ensure consistency, correctness, and alignment with the project requirements.
+Despite this division, the user interface (UI) was developed collaboratively by both team members.
+All UI components were designed, reviewed, and refined together to ensure consistency, usability, and a unified appearance across the system.

 ## Overview